Towards Causality-Aware Inferring: A Sequential Discriminative Approach for Medical Diagnosis: Causality-Aware MDA

+where $a$ is the index of one of the masked symptoms and $y_a \neq 0$ is the symptom existence of the $a$-th symptom.
+After training, the output of $f_{\phi_{\rm L}}(\cdot)$ is the propensity latent features for matching.

-Given an anchor record $p$, we show how the simulator estimates the existence of an unobserved symptom $a$.
-Our simulator explores all records $\{q\}$ that have the same disease i.e. $d^{(q)} = d^{(p)}$, and also have $a$ in their observed symptoms, i.e. $y^{(q)}_a \neq 0$.
-It eliminates the irrelevant information of the inquired symptom and disease.
-The similarity weight of a record $q$ w.r.t to $p$ is formulated as \begin{small}
+During inference, for a counterfactual inquiry $a_t$, the simulator explores all records $\{q_i\}_{i=1:N}$ that have the same disease (i.e., $d^{(q)} = d$) and also have $a_t$ in their observed symptoms (i.e., $y^{(q)}_{a_t} \neq 0$).
+The similarity weight of a record $q$ is formulated as \begin{small}

-\end{small} where $e^{-\frac{\| f_{\hat{\phi}_{\rm P}}^{(p)}-f_{\hat{\phi}_{\rm P}}^{(q)} \|^2}{\sigma^2}}$ denotes a non-parametric density kernel~\cite{bishop2006pattern}~ ($\sigma>0$ indicates a standard deviation of the propensity scores), implying that if a patient $q$ is more similar to the patient $p$ in their propensity scores, their existences of symptoms are more probably similar. $\mathbb{I}(\cdot)$ is an indicator function that returns $1$ if the propositional logic formula in the bracket is satisfied, otherwise returns $0$.
-Then the patient simulator can sample a record $q^\prime \sim P( q | p, a)$, and use its symptom existence $y^{(q^\prime)}_a$ as the potential symptom existence of the anchor record.
-More details are in Appendix A.

-The MDP transition $\mathcal{P}_{\rm PBPS}$ of our patient simulator is concluded in Alg.\ref{alg:pipeline_usersim}, in which, the statement in bold~(line 7) is the difference of PBPS from the original patient simulator $\mathcal{P}_{\rm PS}$.
-PBPS would conduct PSM in the record base when the anchor record doesn't include the answer of the inquiry.